-These next 2 photographs show the old bridge looking towards Benfleet and then to Canvey and clearly show the swing sections and the bridge operators hut.
+Photographs 2 and 3 show the old bridge looking towards Benfleet and then to Canvey and clearly show the swing sections and the bridge operators hut.
 On the picture looking to Canvey you can see the site of the Dauntless boatyard which is still there today.

-The first major job to be undertaken is the need for piling and in this photo some brave soul with a head for heights has taken a picture of piling work from above.
+The first major job to be undertaken is the need for piling and in the next photo some brave soul with a head for heights has taken a picture of piling work from above.

 Once the initial piling was completed work progressed to installing the metal retaining walls on both sides of the creek.

-These metal beams were also put into place with a piling machine which can be seen on the far left of the first picture.
+These metal sheets were also put into place with a piling machine which can be seen on the far left of the picture.